KatherineMichel/digital-commonplace/python-tools-and-release-managers.md

 ### Paul Ganssle

 <!--
+https://twitter.com/pganssle/status/1262094764004040707 | Paul Ganssle on Twitter: "If anyone has strong feelings about how to get a list of available time zones on Python, please comment here — feature freeze is tomorrow!
+Issue: https://t.co/OnxWURMV1N PR: https://t.co/jOShLh47kD Bit of an oversight that this wasn't in PEP 615... #python" / Twitter

 https://github.com/python/cpython/commit/b17e49e0def23238b9e7f48c8a02e2d7bbf1f653
 https://twitter.com/pganssle/status/1230848453321904130 | Paul Ganssle on Twitter: "Oh boy.
 Standard library time zone implementation is now passing a lot of tests.
 Still a bunch of TODO comments and tests to write but I think the API might be close to final.
 Looks like it's time to start in on the documentation.😬 #python #timezones #documentation" / Twitter https://twitter.com/pganssle/status/1213826961182744576 | Paul Ganssle on Twitter: "I soft-launched this a few weeks back, but here is my most polished (i.e. not very) @rustlang project to date: metadata-backup, a tool for backing up your file system metadata.
 Contributions welcome! https://t.co/dg43qKxjFR" / Twitter